-Transportation conformity is required under Clean Air Act section 176(c) (42 U.S.C.
-7506 (c)) to ensure that federally supported highway and transit project activities are consistent with ("conform to") the purpose of the State Implementation Plan (SIP).
-This ensures that transportation activities will not cause new air quality violations, worsen existing violations, or delay timely attainment of the relevant national ambient air quality standards (NAAQS).
+Implementation Plan (SIP) before the RTP and FTIP are approved by the MPO or accepted by the U.S. Department of Transportation (DOT).
+This ensures that federally supported highway and transit project activities will not cause new air quality violations, worsen existing violations, or delay timely attainment of the relevant national ambient air quality standards (NAAQS).
 Conformity currently applies under EPA's rules to areas that are designated non-attainment, and those re-designated to attainment after 1990 ("maintenance areas").